roman-milk/roman-milk.github.io/sorority-sub.md

  "Um, no," I said, watching her intently.

  "You are my pet," Jamie revealed, putting the collar on my neck.
-Report_Story #3